kmammou/v-hacd/README.md

 The earlier versions are now completely deprecated and will not be supported anymore.

+# Tuning parameters

+The default values are currently designed to give a fast and basic approximation of a shape.

+If you want as accurate results as possible and don't care if it takes quite a bit longer you can use a small error threshold (-e 0.01) and a high voxel resolution of ten million (-r 10000000) and a relatively high number of convex hulls say 128 (-h 128)

+In most cases this may be overkill for your use case but if you have say machined parts with sharp angles, these settings have a better chance of giving a good result.

 # Porting guide

 The new version is a single header file.
 You simply need to define '#define ENABLE_VHACD_IMPLEMENTATION 1' prior to including 'VHACD.h' in *one* CPP file in your project.